hibernate/hibernate-orm/README.md

 1. Run tests:

    * Execute `./gradlew clean hibernate-core:matrix_nuodb`.
-On Windows run `./gradlew.bat`.
+On Windows run `gradlew` (which will invoke `gradlew.bat`).
-     To setup gradle, see below.
+     To setup gradle, see original readme content below.
 The expected output is:

    ```
    6935 tests completed, 114 failed, 822 skipped